 Rice should be included due to the potential hazard of Bacillus cereus.

-The HACCP should be studied and its contents known about
+The HACCP should be studied and its contents are known about